Prernaswarna/ChatinPHP/README.md

 ## Features

--Users can sign up using their Email ID.
+- Users can sign up using their Email ID.
--Users can add or edit their profile anytime.
+- Users can add or edit their profile anytime.
--Users can login and view list of all other users.
+- Users can login and view list of all other users.
--Users can chat with other users real time.
+- Users can chat with other users real time.